The Kingdom of Jaffna

 The Royal Palace

-The Kailayamalai asserts that Cinkai Ariyan Cekaracacekaran established the Royal Residence at Nallur in Jaffna.
+The "Kailayamalai" asserts that Cinkai Ariyan Cekaracacekaran established the Royal Residence at Nallur in Jaffna.
 Cinkai Ariyan ordered the construction of the Royal Palace and the foundation stone of the palace was laid on an auspicious day and time suggested by the astrologers.
 The main Royal Palace existed in the North-East section of the Rajadhani.
 The beautiful Palace was splendid and surrounded by strong fortified walls on all the four sides.
 The Royal Palace supported by lofty columns that were carved with ornamental designs.
 It consisted also of an upper storey, open Durbar for public audiences, large open courtyards, the Halls of Justice, Coronation Hall, Banquet Halls and an Audience Hall which was adorned with paintings and garlands of pearls.
 The Throne of great splendour was made of the best available material and adorned with Ivory, Gold, set with precious gems and priceless Pearls was placed in the Coronation Hall.
 The state rooms which were supported by decorated pillars covered with gold, high containing terraces, windows and wide balconies faced toward the city.
-It was built for the Arasan to appear before the public on special occasions and during festivals.
+It was built for the King (Arasan) to appear before the public on special occasions and during festivals.
 His palace always had a large establishment.
-The apartments of the Arasi were accessible only to maidens of noble birth and not accessible to males.
-There were many secret passages and underground tunnels and it was used in times of war.
+The apartments of the Queen (Arasi) were accessible only to maidens of noble birth and not accessible to males.
+There were many secret passages and underground tunnels built by Arya Cakravartti, Kings of Jaffna, for defensive purposes and it was used in times of war.
 The secret passages were used to travel safely and escape routes in times of siege.
-Also there were other royal palaces that existed in the Nallur Rajadhani.
+Also there were other Royal Palaces that existed in the Nallur Rajadhani.

 After the Royal Palace was constructed at Nallur it has been the residence of Cinkai Ariyan Cekaracacekaran.
 It was from here that his descendants ruled over the Kingdom of Jaffna and Nallur developed into a flourishing town of modest proportions under the Arya Cakravarttis.